Profile information Member settings

 • given through a clear affirmative action, such as clicking an opt-in box or choosing settings or preferences on a settings menu.
 Simply visiting a website doesn’t count as consent

-It must be as easy to decline consent as it is to give it.
-This means that if you want to tell people to block cookies if they don’t give their consent, you must make them accept cookies first.
-There should always be a ‘reject all’ option that website users can click instead of giving consent, and this should be as obvious and easy to click as the option that grants consent.
-You must also give people the option to change their mind, ie by providing an opt-out option.
+It must also be as easy to decline consent as it is to give it.
+There should always be a ‘reject all’ option that website visitors can click instead of giving consent, and this should be as obvious and easy to click as the option that grants consent.
+You must also give people the option to change their minds at a later date, ie by providing an opt-out option.

 Ask a lawyer